nchemsak/doorbell_dash/README.md

 - Push button for 3 seconds until it pulses blue
 - Connect your computer wifi to "Amazon ConfigureMe"
 - In a web browser, go to: http://192.168.0.1/
 - Make note of the MAC address of your Dash Button.
+Note: For the python code, MAC address needs to be all lower case!

 ## Setup Twilio Account
 * To receive SMS notifications, you need to sign up for Twilio